-Chemistry’s multi-pronged approach to DEI efforts
+Chemistry’s multi-pronged approach to inclusive excellence

 This is an accordion element with a series of buttons that open and close related content panels.